 If you’ve read the CDC guidance above and are still concerned about contact with the delivery to your home and would prefer a “no touch” option, please let us know by writing NO TOUCH in the delivery notes section on the checkout page when placing your order.

-The driver will just set your order on your porch without a cooler bag or ice packs.
 They will not ring your doorbell or knock!
 They will not leave your order in your cooler!
 Make sure you are able to come outside and get it if you request this option.
-Otherwise nature will get it :)

 As is standard with all of our deliveries, you will receive a text notification when your order is en route to your address, and another one when your order is delivered.